KenyC/ReX/README.md

 ## Fork

-Any modifications made in this fork fork is distributed under the MIT license.
+Any modifications made in this fork is distributed under the MIT license.
 See LICENSE for details.

 ## Original